-Driving under the influence of alcohol is a criminal offense that can result in harsh penalties, and by working with a drunk driving defense attorney, you can fight back against the prosecutor and attempt to limit punishment, which could include:
+DUI is a criminal offense that could result in harsh penalties.
+By working with a drunk driving defense attorney, you can fight back against the prosecutor and attempt to limit punishment, which could include:

 - Driver’s license suspension